taylormitchell/roam-backup/README.md

 # [[`roam-backup`]]

-Automate backing up JSON copies of your [Roam Research](https://roamresearch.com) data, using GitHub Actions and AWS S3.
+Automate backing up JSON copies of your [Roam Research](https://roamresearch.com) data, using GitHub Actions and AWS S3/ Google Cloud Storage.

 Backups will be generated using Puppeteer and saved into the `backups` folder (`config.backupFolder`, can be changed) of an S3 bucket of your choice.